Nanitor/nanitor-scanner/README.md

 ```
 python api.py import scan_results/nanitor_import.json --org-id <YOUR_ORGANIZATION_ID>
 ```
-this will import the results into the specified organization.
+This will import the results into the specified organization.

 For more information on API keys and obtaining them, see https://help.nanitor.com/97-rest-api/